MarcChasse/leaflet.ScaleFactor/README.md

 # leaflet.ScaleFactor
 Display a Scale Factor (e.g. 1:50,000) for Leaflet maps, checkout the [Demo](https://marcchasse.github.io/leaflet.ScaleFactor/).

 Leaflet.ScaleFactor is based on [Leaflet's Control.Scale](http://leafletjs.com/reference.html#control-scale) and works with the latest version of Leaflet, [1.0.0-rc1](http://leafletjs.com/reference-1.0.0.html) it also likely works with older versions.
-Jquery 1.0 or higher is required for its [`.height()`](http://api.jquery.com/height/) function.
-A pure JavaScript alternative would be better but i'm not sure how to go about implementing that.

 The calculation to determine the scale factor is approximate and could likely be improved further, as of right now its calculated as follows.